raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 ## Make your pages

-Once you have the story and interactions for your book, you'll need to make the pages.
+Once you have the ideas for the story and interactions for your book, you'll need to make the pages.

 --- task ---
 Decide how many pages you will need for your electronic book.
 You might have one per backdrop, or just a cover and a single inside page with multiple buttons.